≡ Menu

 🎯 Bottom Line Up Front

 While glaucoma itself doesn’t directly cause death or reduce life expectancy, it serves as a marker for several factors that interest life insurance underwriters.
-First, glaucoma is associated with other health conditions, including diabetes, hypertension, and cardiovascular disease.
-Second, severe vision loss from glaucoma can increase accident risk and limit daily functioning.
-Third, certain types of glaucoma like angle-closure glaucoma can signal underlying health issues.
+Glaucoma is associated with other health conditions, including diabetes, hypertension, and cardiovascular disease.
+Severe vision loss from glaucoma can increase accident risk and limit daily functioning.

-This comprehensive guide explains how insurance companies evaluate glaucoma, what documentation strengthens your application, which factors influence your rates, and strategies for securing the best possible coverage whether you have early-stage disease or more advanced glaucoma with vision impairment.
+This comprehensive guide explains how insurance companies evaluate glaucoma, what documentation strengthens your application, which factors influence your rates, and strategies for securing the best possible coverage, whether you have early-stage disease or more advanced glaucoma with vision impairment.
+We’ll cover different glaucoma types, vision impact assessment, associated conditions, and carrier selection strategies to help you navigate the underwriting process successfully.

 Americans living with glaucoma